jarelllama/Scam-Blocklist/README.md

 # Jarelllama's Scam Blocklist

 Blocklist for newly created scam and phishing domains automatically retrieved daily using Google Search API, automated detection, and other public sources.

-The [automated retrieval](https://github.com/jarelllama/Scam-Blocklist/actions/workflows/build_deploy.yml) is done at 10:00 AM UTC.
+The [automated retrieval](https://github.com/jarelllama/Scam-Blocklist/actions/workflows/build_deploy.yml) is done daily at 10:00 AM UTC.

 This blocklist aims to be an alternative to blocking all newly registered domains (NRDs) seeing how many, but not all, NRDs are malicious.
 A variety of sources are integrated to detect new malicious domains within a short time span of their registration date.